Sexpionage: Use by British undercover police

 Around the end of 2010 and during 2011, it was disclosed in UK media that a number of undercover police officers had, as part of their 'false persona', entered into intimate relationships with members of targeted groups and in some cases proposed marriage or fathered children with protesters who were unaware their partner was a police officer in a role as part of their official duties.

 In the majority of publicly reported cases these police officers were male "ravens".

 Chinese use

 Beginning with his time as a Dublin, California, city councilor, Eric Swalwell was targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
 The FBI gave Swalwell a "defensive briefing" in 2015, informing him that Christine Fang was a suspected Chinese agent.
 She also engaged with two midwestern city mayors in relationships which were of either a sexual or romantic nature.
 In the media, Swalwell's general relationship with Fang has been characterized as problematic, particularly given the high-profile role that he occupied – a member of the House Intelligence Committee – within the intelligence community.

+However, the journalist James Palmer ridiculed the idea that China had honeypot traps, saying that he overheard Ministry of State security officials complain about how the Soviets had "sex camps that trained beautiful women" but China did not have trained female spies who used sex, and were massively incompetent at complex spy work, instead contracting amateurs to do jobs, and that furthermore, most Chinese espionage overseas was aimed at its own citizens in foreign countries who were deemed to be traitors.